shahaziya13/VisionAssist-AI/README.md

 \# 👁 VisionAssist AI

-\## AI-Powered Accessibility Assistant for Visually Impaired Users
+## AI-Powered Image Detection and Analysis Platform

-VisionAssist AI is an intelligent assistive application that uses Artificial Intelligence and Computer Vision to help visually impaired users understand their surroundings.

-The system can detect objects, extract text from images, and provide voice-based feedback.
+VisionAssist AI is an intelligent computer vision application that analyzes images using Artificial Intelligence.
+The system can detect objects, extract text from images, and provide meaningful information from visual content.

+The project combines deep learning and image processing techniques to create an automated image understanding system.

+---

+# 🚀 Features

+## 👁 Object Detection

+- Detects multiple objects present in an image.

+- Uses a YOLO deep learning model for real-time object recognition.

+- Provides information about detected objects.

+Example:

+Input:

 \---